shmobs/recipejoiner/README.md

-# Codecation
+# RecipeJoiner

-OUR FIRST CODECATION!
+A product of OUR FIRST [CODECATION](https://thoughtbot.com/blog/you-should-take-a-codecation)!

 We're building a recipe managing app.
 Stay tuned.